RowSquared/survey.tm/README.md

 ### Quick Start

-After setting up your “Translation Database Sheet”, you can jump straight into using survey.tm for your project.
+Having established your “Translation Database Sheet”, you can jump straight into using survey.tm for your project.
 Below is a quick start code snippet that encapsulates the essential steps of the translation management workflow.
 Simply copy and paste the following code into your